plone/plonedev.vagrant/README.rst

 The PloneDev.Vagrant kit is meant to be easy to setup and use.
 Plone's key development files are set up to be accessible and editable with host-based editors.
-Host commands are provided to run Plone and buildout.
-So little or no knowledge of the VirtualBox guest environment (which happens to be Ubuntu Linux) should be required.
+Host commands are provided to run Plone and buildout, so little or no knowledge of the VirtualBox guest environment (which happens to be Ubuntu Linux) should be required.

 Installation
 ------------